GalaxyFlow: Upsampling Hydrodynamical Simulations for Realistic Mock Stellar Catalogs: Results

 This ``ultimate classifier metric" was recently used by \citet{2021arXiv210605285K} in a Large Hadron Collider (LHC) application to demonstrate the fidelity of a fast calorimeter simulation based on masked autoregressive flows trained on GEANT4 reference showers.
 Using this metric, the authors successfully demonstrate that normalizing flows are better at generating synthetic calorimeter responses than generative adversarial networks.
 Hence, we may also try this classifier test to determine a better star particle upsampler.

 However, this ``ultimate classifier metric" has many limitations and drawbacks.
 Chief among these is that it is only strictly reliable when the classifier is close to optimal.
 We find this is definitely not the case here because there are simply not enough reference star particles to train a good classifier.
 In the LHC case, we can always run more GEANT4 simulations to generate more reference data, but here we are limited to the fixed number of star particles in the Auriga simulation.
-As a result, the classifier training starts to overfit in the very early phase of training, and we end up with AUCs close to 0.5 (0.511 and 0.504 for \enbid{} and CNF, respectively).
-This does not agree with what we found with our qualitative, by-eye comparisons of \enbid{} and the reference Auriga simulation data, and indicates the classifier is non-optimal.
+As a result, the classifier training starts to overfit in the very early phase of training, and we end up with AUCs close to 0.5 (0.555 and 0.504 for \enbid{} and CNF, respectively).
+This small AUC difference does not agree with what we found with our qualitative, by-eye comparisons of \enbid{} and the reference Auriga simulation data, and indicates the classifier is not optimal.

 Another issue with the ``ultimate classifier metric" is that the AUC can be misleading, in the sense that a perfectly suitable generative model could be nevertheless 100\% separable from the reference data due to some physically irrelevant ``tells" (leading to an AUC of 1).
 Also, the AUC has rather limited expressiveness as a measure of quality in that it is bounded between 0 and 1.
-For example, two generative models could both have an AUC of 1, but one could be much better than the other, and it would be impossible to tell using the ``ultimate classifier metric".
+For example, two generative models could both have an AUC of 1, but one could be much better than the other, and it would be impossible to tell using the ``ultimate classifier metric."

-For these reasons, in the next subsection, we introduce a new classifier-based evaluation score to judge the relative merits of different upsampling generative models, which circumvents these problems with the ``ultimate classifier metric".
+For these reasons, in the next subsection, we introduce a new classifier-based evaluation score to judge the relative merits of different upsampling generative models, which circumvents the problems with the ``ultimate classifier metric."